-- banks and other financial institutions;
+- · banks and other financial institutions;

-- insurance companies;
+- · insurance companies;

-- regulated investment companies;
+- · regulated investment companies;

-- real estate investment trusts;

-- broker-dealers;

-- traders that elect to use a mark-to-market method of accounting;

-- U.S. expatriates or entities covered by the U.S. anti-inversion rules;

-- tax-exempt entities;

-- persons liable for alternative minimum tax;

-- persons holding ADSs or shares as part of a straddle, hedging, conversion or integrated transaction;

-- persons holding ADSs or shares through a bank, financial institution or other entity, or a branch thereof, located, organized or resident outside the United States,

-- persons that actually or constructively own 10% or more of the total combined voting power of all classes of our voting stock; - persons who acquired ADSs or shares pursuant to the exercise of any employee share option or otherwise as compensation; or - partnerships or other pass-through entities, or persons holding ADSs or shares through such entities.
+- · real estate investment trusts: - broker-dealers; - traders that elect to use a mark-to-market method of accounting; - · U.S. expatriates or entities covered by the U.S. anti-inversion rules; - tax-exempt entities; - · persons liable for alternative minimum tax; - · persons holding ADSs or shares as part of a straddle, hedging, conversion or integrated transaction; - · persons holding ADSs or shares through a bank, financial institution or other entity, or a branch thereof, located, organized or resident outside the United States, - · persons that actually or constructively own 10% or more of the total combined voting power of all classes of our voting stock; - · persons who acquired ADSs or shares pursuant to the exercise of any employee share option or otherwise as compensation; or - · partnerships or other pass-through entities, or persons holding ADSs or shares through such entities.

-In addition, the discussion below does not describe any tax consequences arising out of the Medicare tax on certain "net investment income."
+In addition, the discussion below does not describe any tax consequences arising out of the Medicare tax on certain "net investment income" or any tax consequences arising out of the "Foreign Account Compliance Act," or FATCA regime.